Convergence in probability of numerical solutions of a highly non-linear delayed stochastic interest rate model: Convergence analysis

 Using the inequality $ \exp(-\vert x\vert)-\exp(-\vert y\vert)\le \vert x-y \vert$, we have

 By applying Theorem \ref{final}, we obtain the desired assertion. \end{proof}

-\begin{lemma} Let $x(t)$ and $\bar{x}_{\Delta}(t)$ be the true solution and the truncated EM step solution of \eqref{eq2:1} and \eqref{eq:30} respectively.
-If the expected payoff of the fixed strike lookback put option with strike $K$ is defined by
+\begin{lemma} Let $x(t)$ and $\bar{x}_{\Delta}(t)$ denote the exact solution of \eqref{eq2:1} and its truncated Euler-Maruyama approximation given in \eqref{eq:30}, respectively.
+Consider a fixed-strike lookback put option with strike $K$, whose expected payoff is defined by